Govt calls in AFP over Medicare data sale

-The government has said that the Australian Federal Police will investigate am illicit service that boasts it can provide the Medicare number of any individual for under $30.
+The government has said that the Australian Federal Police will investigate an illicit service that boasts it can provide the Medicare number of any individual for under $30.

 Guardian journalist Paul Farrell reported this morning that he had been able to purchase his own Medicare number from a “darknet trader”.